 Take masking tape in a length for wrists or heads and turn it so the sticky side is out.
 Wear it as a head band, wrist bracelet or any other way as long as the sticky side is out.
 Take an adventure outdoors and decorate the tape with interesting objects you find along the way.

 See what kinds of critters are visiting your backyard.
-Just place a plate of birdseed and peanut butter on unsalted crackers in an area as far from human activity as possible.
-Spread sand around the plate about 1” deep and 6” wide.
+Place a plate of birdseed and peanut butter on unsalted crackers in an area as far from human activity as possible.
+Spread sand around the plate about 1”-deep and 6”-wide.
 Pack the sand down and spray it with water to help it stay in place.
 Leave the area alone as much as possible and check in the mornings to see if any tracks have been left in the sand.
 If so, do some research to discover what kind of critters are in the backyard.

-*You can do this same thing in a muddy area or in the snow.
-A great time to take advantage of soggy ground!
+Do this same thing in a muddy area or in the snow.
+Great to take advantage of soggy ground!

 This Norwegian tradition consists of bundling together wheat and storing little food treats throughout the bundle for wild animals.
-You can use dried grasses from a field, sticks, or other natural material that you can bind together.
+Bind together dried field grass, sticks or other natural material.

 Make snowball decorations using household objects and/or nature’s bounty.
 This activity works best when the temperature drops below freezing (32°F).
 You can use snow what nature provides or make some snow with shaved ice.